ethpm/ethpm-go/README.md

 ## natspec
 This package provides DevDoc, UserDoc, and DocUnion structs which correlate with natspec output

+## librarylink
+This provides the `LinkReference` and `LinkValue` structs which describe bytecode linking locations.

-## ethabi
+## ethcontract
-This package provides an ABIObject which correlates with a compiler's abi output
+This package provides `ABIObject`, which correlates with a compiler's abi output, as well as `ContractInstance` and `ContractType` which follows the EthPM v2 spec for these objects.

-## Notes
+# Notes
 No testing has been implemented yet, there is no regex or any checks in the read/write functions yet either.
 The ethpm-spec used is contained in the api folder.
 You can `go run cmd/ethpm/main.go` to see the example output.
 Issues need to be opened to define functionality needed.